Forearm tendonitis is inflammation of the tendons of the forearm. The forearm is the part of your arm between the wrist and elbow.

 - anesthetic creams, sprays, or lotions with numbing chemicals like lidocaine and benzocaine

 - naturopathic anesthetic creams, tonics, or sprays with plant-based painkillers or numbing agents, like capsaicin, peppermint, menthol, or wintergreen

 Several stretches can help slowly stretch and strengthen inflamed or injured tendons.

 - Extend the arm outward with the palm and fingers facing down.

-- If step 1 does not cause too much pain, use the opposite hand to slowly, gently pull the hand backward or toward the forearm.
+- If step 1 doesn’t cause too much pain, use the opposite hand to slowly and gently pull the hand backward or toward the forearm.

 - Hold for 15 to 30 seconds.